Have a read on below at some quick stats and facts on the Los Angeles Clippers to get you started:

 Where did the Los Angeles Clippers finish the season?

-The Los Angeles Clippers finished the 2019-20 NBA season with the second best record in the Western Conference.
+The Los Angeles Clippers finished the 2020-21 NBA season fourth in the Western Conference.

 How many games did the Los Angeles Clippers win?